 While the vast majority of bariatric surgeries are successful, with patients managing to maintain the weight loss stemming from their procedure in the long run, a small percentage of individuals need revision surgical treatment, either because they regained weight by failing to comply with their new diet or due to various complications which arose over the years.
-Regardless of the reason for which you need a revision procedure, the skillful team of bariatric surgeons at Marina Del Rey Hospital can provide you with the most recent, non-invasive or minimally invasive treatments to help you get back on track.
+Regardless of the reason for which you need a revision procedure, the skillful team of bariatric surgeons at Cedars-Sinai Marina del Rey Hospital can provide you with the most recent, non-invasive or minimally invasive treatments to help you get back on track.

 As our medical professionals strive to constantly stay up-to-date with the latest technology, you can rest assured you will benefit from a low-risk bariatric revision procedure, as well as from a fast and safe recovery in a caring environment.
-Whether your previous lap band surgery or gastric bypass require adjustments or you suffered a complication following your first surgical treatment, the bariatric specialists at Marina Del Rey Hospital will come up with the most effective solution to your problem and provide you with excellent medical services.
+Whether your previous lap band surgery or gastric bypass require adjustments or you suffered a complication following your first surgical treatment, the bariatric specialists at Cedars-Sinai Marina del Rey Hospital will come up with the most effective solution to your problem and provide you with excellent medical services.
 Furthermore, to aid you maintain beneficial eating habits, we can offer you quality psychological counseling and individualized diet and exercise plans.

-Bariatric revision procedures have the purpose of solving a problem which emerged following a weight loss surgery the patient had previously undergone, such as gastric bypass or sleeve gastrectomy.
 There are multiple reasons why someone might need a revision procedure, including complications and failure to maintain a healthy weight following the initial surgery, whether because the patient did not follow their diet plan or because they did not comply with the exercise regimen their bariatric doctor recommended.
 A revision weight loss surgery might also be required if the patient experiences chronic nausea and vomiting, severe acid reflux, intolerance to solid foods, or other permanent distressing side effects.

 Sometimes, these issues can be successfully attended to by trying to gradually instill a beneficial lifestyle into the patient.
 However, in the event the problem cannot be solved non-surgically – by re-attempting to adhere to a strict diet plan and to engage in more strenuous physical exercise – the bariatric specialist will order a series of tests to assess the extent of the weight gain the patient is struggling with and damage it might have caused to their body.
 These tests, which have the purpose of determining whether you are a good candidate for revision weight loss surgery, might include one or more of the following: